quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Explicit Congestion Notification Attacks

-The ECN bits {{!RFC3168}} are an unauthenticated signal from the network.
-An on-path attacker may manipulate the value of the field.
-Thus, affecting the congestion avoidance behavior of the sender.
+An on-path attacker may manipulate the value of the field, affecting the congestion avoidance behavior of the sender.
 By clearing any CE marks the connection can help drive a bottle neck queue into a loss regime.
 By setting the ECN field to CE marking it can drive down the senders congestion window